mitoNGS/MToolBox_snakemake/doc/installation.rst

 To this purpose, please follow instructions at http://docs.anaconda.com/anaconda/install/linux/ (hint: download the Anaconda installer in your personal directory with  `wget https://repo.continuum.io/archive/Anaconda3-2018.12-Linux-x86_64.sh`).

-**Note on installation**: step 11 (verify installation by opening `anaconda-navigator`) is not compulsory.
-However, if you wish to do so, please make sure you have logged in the grid with either the `-X` or the `-Y` option.

 Install MToolBox
 ----------------

 MToolBox is hosted on `GitHub`_.
-You can get a copy by running this commands:
+You can get a copy of the repository by running this commands:

 .. code-block:: bash